Jump to a Chapter

 Tools and Resources for Understanding Industrial Coatings

-Several tools and resources can help individuals learn more about industrial coating systems, evaluate materials, or understand coating performance.
+Several tools and resources can help individuals learn more about industrial coating systems and evaluate performance.

-Professional engineering organizations, materials science journals, and industrial research institutions also publish technical guides and studies on coating technologies.
+Professional organizations and research institutions also provide technical documentation and studies on coating technologies.

 Frequently Asked Questions